Levinmunyelele/loanPredictionModel/README.md

 # loanPredictionModel
-An Machine Learning model to predict whether a person is eligible for loan approvals.
+A machine learning model to predict whether a person is eligible for loan approvals